 Kissamos is located in the northwest corner of Crete.
 Yachts are welcome to dock alongside or anchor in the harbor.
 There’s a good cover from the west and northwest, but the area is exposed to the east and southeast.
-Getting away in a strong northerly might be tough since the yacht will have to struggle for 14 miles to exit the bay.
+Getting away in a strong northerly might be tough since the yacht will have to struggle to exit the bay.

 Water is easily accessible, and there’s also a Greek taverna nearby.

 If you want to buy provisions, Kastelli is 1 mile away by bus.